Azure/azure-powershell/src/Synapse/Synapse/help/Remove-AzSynapseNotebook.md

 ```

 ## DESCRIPTION
-he **Remove-AzSynapseNotebook** cmdlet removes a notebook from a workspace.
+The **Remove-AzSynapseNotebook** cmdlet removes a notebook from a workspace.

 ## EXAMPLES